Guide: A Simple Application

 The first thing you might notice is that there's a lot of comments describing the script.
 As always: you will never stop me from writing more docs and shoving them in your face.
 Actually ok you can stop me because I need to write a lot of docs here and those comments are already decent docs.
 Feel free to peruse them to get a feel for it.

-One thing I want to emphasize is that each job of the workflow essentially boils down to "install cargo-dist, run cargo-dist exactly once, then upload the files it tells you to".
-Ideally this means you can run that one cargo-dist command and get the same things that CI produced!
+One thing I want to emphasize is that each job of the workflow essentially boils down to "install dist, run dist exactly once, then upload the files it tells you to".
+Ideally this means you can run that one dist command and get the same things that CI produced!

 Anyway, the CI totally does all the things we said it should!
 Yay!